fenner/probe-clarification/probe-clarification.md

 # Updates to RFC 4884

-Section 4.6 of RFC 4884 provides a list of extensible ICMP messages (i.e., messages that can carry the ICMP Extension Structure).
+Section 4.6 of {{RFC4884}} provides a list of extensible ICMP messages (i.e., messages that can carry the ICMP Extension Structure).
 This document adds the ICMP Extended Echo Request message and the ICMP Extended Echo Reply message to that list.